 - Orthodontic intervention that expands the jaw and the airway.

 - Medication to treat allergies or asthma

 The most important step in this process is diagnosis.
-If you suspect airway issues in your child, see their pediatrician, an ear-nose-throat specialist or a dentist who understands these problems.
+If you suspect airway issues in your child, see their pediatrician, an ear-nose-throat specialist, or a dentist who understands these problems.
 Remember to be an advocate for your child.
-You know them better than anyone else so it is your responsibility to find a professional who understands and can help you.
+You know them better than anyone else so it’s your responsibility to find a professional who understands and can help you.

 Dr. Allison M. Adams, recognized as one of the Top Dentists in New Jersey for the past 13 years by New Jersey Monthly Magazine, was born and raised in Madison, New Jersey, and is proud to deliver comprehensive dental care to her friends and neighbors.
 She completed her undergraduate studies in 1985 at the College of St. Elizabeth and went on to study dentistry at the UMDNJ-New Jersey Dental School, graduating in 1991.
 Over the past 25 years, she has traveled the country and spent thousands of hours attending continuing education courses in order to stay current in advances in the field.
 She has completed comprehensive post-graduate studies in orthodontics and implantology.